How Tunisian youth are driving development across the country

 January 14 marks the 10-year anniversary of the Tunisian Revolution, which led to the ouster of its longstanding president and transition to democratic governance.
 Ten years on, young Tunisian leaders are using skills and experiences they gained through the Thomas Jefferson Scholarship Program to drive their country’s development.

 Abir, Achref, Fatma, and Nourjahen are four of nearly 600 alumni of the Thomas Jefferson Scholarship Program (TJSP), which builds the workforce capacity of a diverse group of young Tunisian leaders.
-As part of the Thomas Jefferson Scholarship Program, the Tunisia Community College Scholarship Program (TCCSP) and Tunisia Undergraduate Scholarship Program (Tunisia UGRAD) are sponsored by the U.S. Department of State, funded by the U.S. Government, and supported in their implementation by IREX.
+The Thomas Jefferson Scholarship Programs are made possible by the generous support of the American people through the United States Department of State and implemented by IREX.

 Developing skills for professional success